cunilog/cunilog/configfiles.md

 ### No sections

-The config files Cunilog can read do not require sections:
+The config files Cunilog can read do not require sections.
 ```ini
 key1 = value1
 key2 = value2